 In the fourth-year French curriculum, students move from a focus on analysis of authentic materials to synthesis of those materials to support personal conclusions and viewpoints.
 Students move outside themselves in order to initiate discussions and compositions that substantiate their positions, and they engage in more sustained discourse.
 Advanced courses at the high school level and opportunities for post-secondary work to prepare students for future language study.
-In keeping with the academy theme of Art and Beauty, students explore aesthetics of target language cultures, compare them to artistic expressions of their own culture, and reflect upon others' worldviews as expressed through art.
+In keeping with the theme of Art and Beauty, students explore aesthetics of target language cultures, compare them to artistic expressions of their own culture, and reflect upon others' worldviews as expressed through art.

-FL611 Spanish I Grade Level: 9, 10, 11, 12 Length/Credit: 1 year - 1.0 credit interact using words, phrases, and practiced expressions gathered from texts or audio, answer simple questions on very familiar topics, provide some basic information on familiar topics in lists, phrases, and memorized expressions, and provide information about themselves and their immediate surroundings.
+FL611 Spanish I Grade Level: 9, 10, 11, 12 Length/Credit: 1 year - 1.0 credit

+Spanish I is designed for the novice learner and focuses on intercultural, interpretive (listening and reading), interpersonal and (speaking writing), and presentational (speaking and writing) communication in the target language.
+By the end of Spanish I. students should be able to interact using words, phrases, and practiced expressions gathered from texts or audio, answer simple questions on very familiar topics, provide some basic information on familiar topics in lists, phrases, and memorized expressions, and provide information about themselves and their immediate surroundings.
 They should be able to request and provide information by asking and answering a few simple questions on very familiar and everyday topics, as well as express basic needs related to familiar and everyday activities, and express simple preferences or feelings and react to those of others, and present information about themselves, their interests and activities.